Skip to main content

 Hertz Overload community · Created a new topic Backstory

-The music track "Prockressions" was written while fiddling with the RETREAM guitar after it got fixed and overhauled.
-It was not made for Hertz Overload, but rather Hertz Overload was made to find a use for it.
+The music track "Prockressions" was written while fiddling with the RETREAM guitar (shown in the demo itself) after it got fixed and overhauled.
+It was not made for Hertz Overload, but rather Hertz Overload was made for it.

-Thinking of a way to let others enjoy the music brought the idea of making an Amiga production, which immediately suggested the creation of a CPU-based player to achieve a sufficiently high quality.
+Thinking of a way to let others enjoy the music brought the idea of making an Amiga production, which immediately suggested the creation of a player capable of a sufficiently high quality.
 In the past, I had never tried CPU-based audio playback, but a quick experiment showed that it was doable and quite easy.
-That led to the development of a set of tools that process and play WAVE files.
-They also proved that the Amiga can reach remarkably high frequencies (much beyond 70937.9 Hz), which pushed me in another direction: making something more artistic than a player, and that simply meant... a demo!
+That led to the development of a set of tools that generate and play sound files in custom formats aimed at minimizing the CPU load (later released separately as part of the AQA package).
+The tools proved that the Amiga can reach remarkably high frequencies (much beyond 70937.9 Hz), which pushed me in another direction: making something more artistic than a player, and that simply meant... a demo!

 Hertz Overload was being made for no specific demoparty.
-When it was almost finished (May 21st, 2024), I decided to check out which demoparties were about to come and found out that the 68k Inside 2024 was only a days away!
-It looked like I could meet the deadline (May 25th) easily, but, of course, on the last day all that could go wrong went wrong, so I could not make all the little changes and additions that I had planned - but those may come in the future.
+When it was almost finished (May 21st, 2024), I checked out which demoparties were about to come and found out that the 68k Inside 2024 was only a few days away!
+It looked like I could meet the deadline (May 25th) easily, but, of course, on the last day all that could go wrong went wrong, so I could not make all the little changes and additions that I had planned.

 OK, thanks!
 If you can, please play the game from the beginning, as the duplication of the item makes me suspect that an incompatible savegame was used.